w3c/wot-testing/events/2024.11.Munich/Documentation/Intel/README.md

 See [TDs](../../TDs/Intel/README.md).

 ## Ollama LLM Server
-This is running an LLM interference engine that can run a number of different models.
+This is running an LLM inference engine that can run a number of different models.
 See [https://github.com/ollama/ollama](https://github.com/ollama/ollama).
 The service is running on a largish desktop machine with 128GB of DRAM and dual Intel Arc Alchemist 770 cards with 16GB of VRAM each.
 Ollama is smart enough to partition larger models to run partially